 Correctional Officer Job Duties, Job Description and Career Options

-Correctional officers oversee individuals detained for legal reasons, be it awaiting trial or being found guilty of a crime.
+Correctional officers oversee individuals detained for legal reasons, whether they're awaiting trial or found guilty of a crime.
 The job is demanding and has a high risk of injury.
-Correctional officers are hired by many different agencies, and they require at least a high-school diploma to qualify for employment.
+Correctional officers are hired by many different agencies, and they require at least a high school diploma.
+After hiring, officers complete a program at a training academy, followed by on-the-job training.

 Correctional Officer Job Duties